About the course …

 How much money do I need to live in Plymouth per week?

-If you choose to stay with a host family, the only money you will need is for
+If you choose to stay with a host family, you will only need to buy

 How do I get to Plymouth?